Zirias/xmoji/README.md

 * `emojiFont` (class `EmojiFont`): The font for display of emojis.
 Default:
   `emoji`.

+Setting the `Font` resource (the class) also sets what Xmoji considers the "system default font", which is used for the default font size for all fonts that don't have an explicit size specified.
+This is for example relevant for scaling of the emoji font offered in runtime settings.

 ### Generic rendering options

 * `backingStore` (no class): Use an offscreen pixmap for window contents